 There’s plenty more to look out for.
 For example:

 - Criminals operate look-alike websites for airlines, popular travel companies, tourist visa procurement, and federal Trusted Traveler programs like TSA PreCheck to harvest personal data from people who believe they're booking tickets or signing up for smoother airport screening.

 - Scam emails offer promotions such as free flights to get you to give up credit card information or click links that download malware.

 - Bogus insurance brokers sell travel policies they falsely claim will cover coronavirus-related cancellations.

-- Fraudsters make up vacation-rental listings, or duplicate real ones, to collect payments for nonexistent bookings.
+- Scammers make up vacation-rental listings, or duplicate real ones, to collect payments for nonexistent bookings.